Kumano Kodo Trail, Japan: A Complete Guide Answering All FAQs

 Can you have your bag or luggage transported?

 YES!
 I love any hike where you can transport luggage!
-However in all honesty – you don’t need much luggage if all you are doing is hiking the Kumano Kodo while you are in Japan.
-Every place you stay along the trail will provide you slippers which you must wear inside, and they also provide a yukata robe that you are encouraged to wear inside.
+However, in all honesty, you don’t need much luggage if all you do is hike the Kumano Kodo while you are in Japan.
+Every place you stay along the trail will provide you slippers, which you must wear inside, and they also provide a yukata robe that you are encouraged to wear inside.
 So honestly – all you need is your hiking boots and hiking clothes, the lodging takes care of the rest.
 They even provide toothbrushes, toothpaste, and all the toiletries you would need!

-In addition, outside of what Oku offers, there are companies throughout Japan that will ship your luggage and it’s a great system!
-I used it to ship my other travel gear from my Osaka hotel (where I left for the hiking trail) to my Kyoto hotel (where I went after hiking) and they stored it while I was on the trail.
-It’s a super system and they will ship it anywhere.
+In addition, outside of what Oku offers, there are companies throughout Japan that will ship your luggage, and it’s a great system!
+I used it to ship my other travel gear from my Osaka hotel (where I left for the hiking trail) to my Kyoto hotel (where I went after hiking), and they stored it while I was on the trail.
+It’s a super system, and they will ship it anywhere.
 The only catch is that they say it takes 48 hours for it to arrive.
 So you just have to plan a little ahead.
-For hiking though, it worked perfectly since I was on the trail for 6 days and didn’t need all of my luggage!
+For hiking, though, it worked perfectly since I was on the trail for six days and didn’t need all of my luggage!

 Is there Internet access?